Sadaqat Ali Abbasi: Education

 He has a degree of Master of Science in economics which he received from the International Islamic University, Islamabad.
 He also has a degree of Master of Philosophy in economics as well a degree of Master of Science in IT.

-Prior to entering politics, he taught economics to A Levels students in Islamabad, and served as the Pakistan Tehreek-e-Insaf head of Khyber Pakhtunkhwa's education think-tank.
+Prior to entering politics, he taught economics to A Levels students in Islamabad and served as the Pakistan Tehreek-e-Insaf head of Khyber Pakhtunkhwa's education think-tank.

 Political career

-He is candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-57 (Rawalpindi-I) in 2018 Pakistani general election.
-He received 136,249 votes and defeated Shahid Khaqan Abbasi.
+He is candidate of the Pakistan Tehreek-e-Insaf (PTI) from NA-57 Rawalpindi-I in the 2018 Pakistani general election.
+He received 136,249 votes and defeated former Prime Minister Shahid Khaqan Abbasi.